 A poor hormonal panel starts with upside down cortisol levels.
 If you cannot make it without coffee in the morning now you know why.
-Its good to bring this up to your physician and get tested on saliva cortisol level.
-This has at list two up to four tests to take home, for different hours of the day.
+It’s good to bring this up to your physician and get tested on saliva cortisol level.
+This package has at list two up to four tests to take home.
 It will show your daily cortisol curve.
-Even coffee lovers are trying to sync the time for with the cortisol curve.
 Why is this important?
 This hormone steals from the other steroidian hormones like estrogen, testosterone and progesterone.
-It can up regulate your thyroid production of T4 initially and raise cholesterol.
+It can upregulate your thyroid production of T4 initially and raise cholesterol.
 These two are needed for hormonal production.
 As we can see needing coffee in the morning can hide ugly things.
 Keep an eye open for these sorts of needs that are just another demand created by our social life interacting with human biology.